Gough Whitlam: Deputy Leader, 1960–1967

 By the late 1950s Whitlam was seen as a leadership contender once the existing Labor leaders exited the scene.
 Most of the party's major figures, including Evatt, Deputy Leader Arthur Calwell, Eddie Ward, and Reg Pollard, were in their sixties, twenty years older than Whitlam.
 In 1960, after losing three elections, Evatt resigned and was replaced by Calwell, with Whitlam defeating Ward for deputy leader.
 Calwell came within a handful of votes of winning the cliffhanger 1961 election.
 He had not wanted Whitlam as deputy leader, and believed Labor would have won if Ward had been in the position.

 Soon after the 1961 election, events began to turn against Labor.
 When President Sukarno of Indonesia announced that he intended to take over West New Guinea as the colonial Dutch departed, Calwell responded by declaring that Indonesia must be stopped by force.
 Calwell's statement was called "crazy and irresponsible" by Prime Minister Menzies, and the incident reduced public support for the ALP.
 At that time, the Federal Conference of the Labor Party, which dictated policy to parliamentary members, consisted of six members from each state, but not Calwell or Whitlam.
 In early 1963 a special conference met in a Canberra hotel to determine Labor policy regarding a proposed US base in northern Australia; Calwell and Whitlam were photographed by The Daily Telegraph peering in through the doors, waiting for the verdict.
 In an accompanying story, Alan Reid of the Telegraph wrote that Labor was ruled by "36 faceless men".
 The Liberals seized on it, issuing a leaflet called "Mr Calwell and the Faceless Men" which accused Calwell and Whitlam of taking direction from "36 unknown men, not elected to Parliament nor responsible to the people".

 Menzies manipulated the Opposition on issues that bitterly divided it, such as direct aid to the states for private schools, and the proposed base.
 He called an early election for November 1963, standing in support of those two issues.
-The Prime Minister performed better than Calwell on television and received an unexpected boost after the assassination of US President John F. Kennedy.
+The prime minister performed better than Calwell on television and received an unexpected boost after the assassination of President John F. Kennedy of the US.
 As a result, the Coalition easily defeated Labor on a 10-seat swing.
 Whitlam had hoped Calwell would step down after 1963, but he remained, reasoning that Evatt had been given three opportunities to win, and that he should be allowed a third try.
 Calwell dismissed proposals that the ALP leader and deputy leader should be entitled to membership of the party's conference (or on its governing 12-person Federal Executive, which had two representatives from each state), and instead ran successfully for one of the conference's Victoria seats.
 Labor did badly in a 1964 by-election in the Tasmanian electorate of Denison, and lost seats in the 1964 half-Senate election.
 The party was also defeated in the state elections in the most populous state, New South Wales, surrendering control of the state government for the first time since 1941.